spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 From simple to complex, the SDK can be extended by:

 - Providing additional tasks or settings via YAML definition placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Tasks/<taskname>.yaml`.
-Those tasks can't introduce additional dependencies and therefore are best suited to integrate existing tools that come with a standalone executable.
+Those tasks can't introduce additional dependencies and are best suited to integrate existing tools that come with a standalone executable.
 - Providing additional tasks, value resolvers or settings via the PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Tasks/<taskname>.php`.
 Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php) and need to be exposed by providing a Symfony bundle to the Spryker SDK, such as `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`, following the conventions of a [Symfony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
 This approach is best suited for more complex tasks that don't require additional dependencies, for example, validating content of a YAML file by using Symphony validators.
-- Providing additional tasks, value resolvers or settings that come with additional dependencies.
-This approach follows the same guideline as the previous approach with PHP implementation, but requires to build your own [SDK docker image](/docs/sdk/dev/building-flavored-spryker-sdks.html) that includes those dependencies.
+- Providing additional tasks, value resolvers, or settings that come with additional dependencies.
+This approach follows the same guideline as the previous approach with the PHP implementation but requires building  your own [SDK docker image](/docs/sdk/dev/building-flavored-spryker-sdks.html) that includes those dependencies.

-Tщ extend the SDK, follow these steps.
+To extend the SDK, follow these steps.

 ## 1. Implement a new task